maciekfabia/sdk-nrf/doc/nrf/ug_zigbee.rst

 Setting any of these options enables the respective ZBOSS role library.
 This is needed because end devices use different libraries than routers and coordinators.

+For instructions about how to set Kconfig options, see :ref:`configure_application`.

 Additional options
 ==================